pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

  4. Onboard your gateway using [the instructions at ThingsIX documentation](https://docs.thingsix.com/for-gateway-owners/onboarding-gateway).

 # Automate updating ThingsIX Forwarder
+**Please note that although unattended updates are convenient, sometimes updates are unwanted.
+There is a risk involved with unatteneded updates.**

 To automate updating the ThingsIX forwarder Crontab can be used.
 Crontab will execute update script daily at 01:00.

  1. To install the update edit crontab with command `crontab -e`.
 A editor will start (Nano) and add the following lines at the end of the file: